 $ echo "Tecmint[dot]com is a community of Linux Nerds and Geeks" | pv -qL 10

-Note: The ‘q‘ option means ‘quite’, no output information and option ‘L‘ means the Limit of Transfer of bytes per second.
-The number value can be adjusted in either direction (must be integer) to get desired simulation of text.
+Note: The ‘q‘ option means ‘quiet’, no output information and option ‘L‘ means the Limit of Transfer of bytes per second.
+The number value can be adjusted in either direction (must be an integer) to get the desired simulation of text.

 2. toilet Command

-How about printing text with border in terminal, using an one-liner script command ‘toilet‘.
+How about printing text with border in a terminal, using a one-liner script command ‘toilet‘.
 Again, you must have ‘toilet‘ command installed on your system, if not use apt or yum to install it.

 $ while true; do echo “$(date | toilet -f term -F border –Tecmint)”; sleep 1; done

 Note: The above script needs to be suspended using ctrl+z key.

 3. rig Command

 This command generates a random identity and address, every time.
 To run, this command you need to install ‘rig‘ using apt or yum.